vcflib/bio-vcf/README.md

 7. Bio-vcf allows for genotype processing
 8. Bio-vcf has support for set analysis
 9. Bio-vcf has sane error handling
-10. Bio-vcf can output tabular data, HTML, LaTeX, RDF and (soon) JSON
+10. Bio-vcf can output tabular data, HTML, LaTeX, RDF, JSON and JSON-LD using templates

 Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of